 Metabolic acidosis can be caused by acid accumulation due to increased acid production or acid ingestion; decreased acid excretion; or gastrointestinal or renal bicarbonate (HCO3−) loss.

 Metabolic acidoses are categorized based on whether the anion gap is high or normal.

-High anion gap acidoses are most often due to ketoacidosis, lactic acidosis, renal failure, or certain toxic ingestions
+High anion gap acidoses are most often due to ketoacidosis, lactic acidosis, chronic kidney disease, or certain toxic ingestions.

-Normal anion gap acidoses are most often due to GI or renal HCO 3 − loss
+Normal anion gap acidoses are most often due to gastrointestinal or renal HCO3− loss.

-Treat the cause; NaHCO 3 is rarely indicated but may be safe to give when acidosis is due to a change in HCO 3 − (normal anion gap acidosis); it is potentially dangerous in high anion gap acidosis (but may be considered when pH < 7.00, with a target pH of ≤ 7.10).
+Intravenous sodium bicarbonate is controversial in high anion gap acidosis (but may be considered when pH < 7.00, with a target pH of ≥ 7.10).

 |Albuked , Albumarc, Albuminar, Albuminex, AlbuRx , Albutein, Buminate, Flexbumin, Kedbumin, Macrotec, Plasbumin, Plasbumin-20|